pymupdf/PyMuPDF/docs/textwriter.rst

    .. method:: fillTextbox(rect, text, pos=None, font=None, fontsize=11, align=0, warn=True)

-      Fill a given rectangle with text.
+      Fill a given rectangle with text in horizontal, left-to-right manner.
 This is a convenience method to use as an alternative to :meth:`append`.

       :arg rect_like rect: the area to fill.
 No part of the text will appear outside of this.
       :arg str,sequ text: the text.
 Can be specified as a (UTF-8) string or a list / tuple of strings.
 A string will first be converted to a list using *splitlines()*.
 Every list item will begin on a new line (forced line breaks).